josedavd-07/New-Sun-Gym/README.md

-﻿### ☀️New Sun Gym☀️
+﻿### GymHub Version 1.0.0.1

+- 👤 The project user is: admin

-🔑 The project password is: 1234
+- 🔑 The project password is: 1234

 This project is a simple desktop application developed in **C#** using **.NET Framework** and **Windows Forms**,
-where I demonstrate my skills in graphical interface design and logic development on Windows.
+where demonstrate our skills in graphical interface design and logic development in Windows.

 ## ✨ Technologies Used